 Grace came back out of the kitchen and Emily ran over and hugged her.
 “It’s my birthday…” she began.

 “That’s enough, young lady,” the man said, walking up to Grace.
-He brushed a few snowflakes off his dark brown hair.
+He brushed a few snowflakes off his reddish-brown hair.
 “Sorry about that.
 She’s very excited about the party tomorrow.”

 “That’s quite all right, Mr. MacKenzie,” Grace replied, blushing slightly.
 “All the children are looking forward to the party.”

 “Miss Carrington, would you mind watching Emily tomorrow afternoon?” he asked.
 “It would only be for a few hours, but if it’s too much trouble…”

 “Oh, Emily is never any trouble,” Grace replied.

 Millie and Lorna glanced at each other.
 Everyone in town knew Shawn MacKenzie and Grace were perfect for each other.
 Everyone, it seemed, but them.